parthgod/iitb-project/README.md

 ## VoltVault

-To run, clone the repository and run the following commands one after :
+To run, clone the repository and run the following commands one after the other :

 ```bash
 npm i